Built by Franciscans to house the tomb of Saint Anthony of

 The long chancel has an ambulatory with nine radiating chapels.

-on and around the high altar are not freely accessible.
+distributed around the enclosed choir which is not freely accessible.

 The transept is formed of two large chapels: